ResursBank/woocommerce-gateway/readme.txt

 This is a common question about customer actions and how the order has been created/signed.
 Most of the details is usually placed in the order notes for the order, but if you need more information you could also consider contacting Resurs Bank support.

+= Handling decimals =

+Setting decimals to 0 in WooCommerce will result in an incorrect rounding of product prices.
+It is therefore adviced to set decimal points to 2.

 == Screenshots ==

-Docs are continuously updated at https://test.resurs.com/docs/display/ecom/WooCommerce
+Docs are continuously updated at [https://test.resurs.com/docs/display/ecom/WooCommerce](https://test.resurs.com/docs/display/ecom/WooCommerce)

 == Changelog ==